Slab Theorem and Halfspace Theorem for constant mean curvature surfaces in $\mathbb H^2\times\mathbb R$: Abstract

 \section{Abstract}

-We prove that a complete properly embedded surface in $\hr$ with constant mean curvature $0<H\leq \frac{1}{2}$ and an annular end can not be contained in any horizontal slab.
-Moreover, we show that a properly embedded surface with constant mean curvature $0<H\leq \frac{1}{2}$ contained in $\hh\times[0,+\infty)$ and with finite topology is necessarily a graph.
+We prove that a properly embedded annular end of a surface in $\hr$ with constant mean curvature $0<H\leq \frac{1}{2}$ can not be contained in any horizontal slab.
+Moreover, we show that a properly embedded surface with constant mean curvature $0<H\leq \frac{1}{2}$ contained in $\hh\times[0,+\infty)$ and with finite topology is necessarily a graph over a simply connected domain of $\hh$.
 For the case $H=\frac{1}{2}$, the graph is entire.